tibonto/Doc-BIAS/README.md

+# DocBiasO
-# Doc-Bias, an ontology to support the documentation of bias in data
+DocBiasO is an ontology-driven approach to support the documentation of bias in data.